 While the book is definitely not a bad one, it has one major disadvantage and some minor ones:

 - Some minor flaws, like laying out a rather complex calculation of a pip value for currency pairs quoted in dollar.
-It is always $10 per standard lot — no need to calculate it!
+It is always $10 per standard lot — there is no need to calculate it!

 - Kathy's book does a great job explaining the real meaning behind the foreign exchange market — how various companies use it to hedge risks and how currency exchange rates are influencing our everyday life.